-Texas Pepper Jelly’s onion rings are especially good.
-They’re not that hard to make, either.
-Heck, cutting up the onion is the hardest part!
+Besides these onion rings being delicious, they’re not that hard to make.
+Heck, cutting up the onion is the most challenging part!

 Here’s how to make onion rings, Texas Pepper Jelly style.